Merovex/verku/README.md

   Not installed.

-There's no requirements here; just make sure you cleared the correct dependency based on the formats you want to export to.
+There's no requirements here; just make sure you cleared the correct dependency based on the formats you want to compile to.

 -->